Pricing & Commercialization

 While striving to maintain a consistent global approach to pricing, we also consider the national, competitive and regulatory conditions within each market, including the ability and willingness of various customers—such as national, regional or local institutional payers, physicians, employers and patients—to pay for our products.
 The prices of our medicines and vaccines also reflect government regulation and currency fluctuation effects, and prices paid by consumers can be affected by duties and tariffs imposed on imported medicines and vaccines, as well as price markups by intermediaries, including wholesalers and pharmacies.

 In the private sector, particularly in developed countries like the United States, price competition has been spurred by private health insurance plans.
 These payers, as well as large government institutions, are able to negotiate significant rebates and discounts with pharmaceutical companies that can enable payers to lower premiums for their members.
-In January 2017, we began disclosing the average annual list and net price increases across our product portfolio in the United States to increase transparency about our pricing practices, including the amount of rebates and discounts paid.
-These data, which are posted on the Transparency Disclosures section of this report, show that our average annual net price increases (after rebates and discounts) across our U.S. portfolio have been in the low-to-mid single digits since 2010.
+In January 2017, we began disclosing the average annual list and net price increases across our product portfolio in the United States to increase transparency about our pricing practices, including the amount of rebates and discounts that we provide to payers.
+These data, which are posted in the Transparency Disclosures section of this report, show that our average annual net price increases (after rebates and discounts) across our U.S. human health portfolio have been in the low-to-mid single digits since 2010.

 We recognize that in developing-world markets, access to and funding for health care, particularly pharmaceuticals, can often be limited.
 In many of these markets, most or all of the cost of treatment is borne by the patient.
 We actively work to develop and support various sustainable strategies to improve access, particularly for economically at-risk patient segments.
 In terms of pricing, these strategies can include directing differential pricing to patient sub-segments, either directly through national or local programs or indirectly through third-party health care funding sources that demonstrate reasonable and secure product distribution to intended patient segments.